krishaamer/green-filter-research/research/literature/design.md

 A large Hickman et al. (2021) worldwide study (n=10000, aged 16-25) provides evidence the youth is anxious about climate in Australia, Brazil, Finland, France, India, Nigeria, Philippines, Portugal, the UK, and the USA.
 Similarly, Thompson (2021) finds young people around the world have climate anxiety.
 Whitmarsh et al. (2022) shows worry about the climate in the UK is generally widespread (over 40% of the respondents, n=1332), while climate anxiety is highest among young people and is a possible motivator for climate action.
 Additionally, Ogunbode et al. (2022) finds climate anxiety in 32 countries and also supports the idea that climate anxiety leads to climate activism.
 Thibodeau (2022): “In 2021, the BBC polled 1,000 people in Scotland to understand the barriers to taking climate action.
 What they found was even though many people were aware of actions needed to take to address climate change, and had intentions to their behaviors didn’t change.
 This is a phenomenon called the intention-action gap.”

 -   Designing for Health and Sustainability: Health and sustainability are intrinsically connected.
-Kjrgård, Land, and Bransholm Pedersen (2014) shows how *“understanding health and sustainability as a duality, health both creates conditions and is conditioned by sustainability, understood as economic, social and environmental sustainability, while on the other hand sustainability creates and is conditioned by human health”*
+Kjrgård, Land and Bransholm Pedersen (2014) shows how *“understanding health and sustainability as a duality, health both creates conditions and is conditioned by sustainability, understood as economic, social and environmental sustainability, while on the other hand sustainability creates and is conditioned by human health”*

 -   Design for Human Rights UNFCCC (2023) text refers to “human right to a clean, healthy and sustainable environment”.